I recently decided to try painting my miniatures with an airbrush instead of the old tried-and-true brush.

 - A look that is shinier or glossier than you want.

 - Either a damaged brush or a clogged airbrush.

-It is important to take the time to thin out all your paints before you use them to get the best looking miniatures possible, but what should you be using to thin your paints?
+It is important to take the time to thin out all your airbrush paints (I list the best here) before you use them to get the best looking miniatures possible, but what should you be using to thin your paints?

 Thinners to Use With Your Acrylic Paints